Andrew Carney: Business ventures

 With tailoring skills in hand, Carney secured a job with Kelley and Hudson, tailors located on State Street in Boston.
 Carney left Kelly and Hudson to partner with a Methodist from Maine named Jacob Sleeper and established Carney & Sleeper, Clothiers on North Street in Boston's North End.
 In 1835, they received a contract to supply the U.S. Navy with uniforms.
 The Naval contract coupled with declining material and labor costs, caused by the Panic of 1837 resulted in high profits.
 The venture became one of the largest clothing houses of the times.
 However, in 1845 Carney & Sleeper Clothiers was dissolved leaving its two owners very wealthy.

 Carney, then 50 years old, would initially devote his time to increasing his wealth by making prudent investments in Boston's real estate market.
 His interests in banking eventually lead him to assist in founding the First National Bank of Boston and the John Hancock Insurance Company for which he worked as a director.

 Philanthropy

-Andrew Carney had come to the United States a poor man with nothing but a tremendous work ethic.
+Andrew Carney had come to the United States as a poor man with nothing but a tremendous work ethic.
 By 1850 he was one of the wealthiest Catholics in New England.
-He felt it was his God-given duty to help those in need and would use his wealth to do so.
-He would devote the rest of his life to providing the capital for purposes of public and catholic interests.

 In 1837 he was an organizer of the Montgomery Guards, an Irish-American militia company in Boston which was forced to disband due to nativist and anti-Catholic sentiment.

 Bishop John Bernard Fitzpatrick was looking to provide a Church for the Catholic community in the Fort Hill neighborhood of Boston.
 Carney provided the capital to purchase a Unitarian Church on E and West Third Street.
 On May 14, 1848, the Church of St. Vincent de Paul was opened for Catholic services.

 Carney was a major supporter of Father Theobold Mathew’s temperance crusade in 1850.